tacoFiesta/Simple-PHP-mySQL-Band-Schedule/README.md

 ---

-## 📦 Optional: ZIP-Based Deployment
+## 📦 ZIP-Based Deployment

 You can bundle your app into a ZIP and share it directly (for example, to other bandmates).
-A helper script (`zip_backup.php`) can be added to snapshot your full app directory into a downloadable ZIP archive.

 ---